Galaxies, Active Galactic Nuclei and Cosmology

 Investigating the properties of high redshift galaxies and how they can test the 𝛬CDM model

-Supervisory team: Carolyn Devereux, Alyssa Drake
+Supervisory Team: Carolyn Devereux and Alyssa Drake

 JWST data has already shown us that galaxies in the early universe can behave differently than galaxies today.
 Melia (2023) recently studied JWST high redshift galaxies and found that early galaxies were brighter than expected.
 By assuming that brighter galaxies mean bigger mass, this result questions the accuracy of the 𝛬CDM model.
 This problem was first observed by Steinhardt et al (2016) and named it the ‘Impossibly Early Galaxy Problem’.

 A recent paper (Sun et al 2023) has found that star forming bursts are more common in early galaxies and so could explain the early galaxy problem.
-More work is required to understand the properties of early galaxies.
+Work is required to understand the properties of early galaxies.
 The aim of this project is to explore high redshift galaxies and find out about galaxy evolution in the early universe and whether it fits the 𝛬CDM model.

 -